arnab132/Meteorological-Data-Analysis-using-Python/README.md

 ![image](https://user-images.githubusercontent.com/22562694/121211708-54e8e500-c89a-11eb-9f37-3942888c1e4a.png)

-Fig. 1: Screenshot of the Plot of Changes in Apparent Temp and Humidity with time.
+Fig. 1: Screenshot of the Plot of Changes in Apparent Temp and Humidity with the time.